Nikhil-Naikar/IMDB-Sentiment-Analysis/README.md

    * Used the label encoder method to add numeric values for the string labels (0=negative, 1=positive).
    * Split all the preprocessed data into training (70% of data) and testing (30% of data) sets.
 Each set consisted of train and test parts.
 * ### Time To Apply Neutral Network:
+   * Choose appropriate architecture for NN:
+      * Number of layers
+      * Numbers of neutrons
+      * Activision function for each layer
+   * Choose parameters for the model:
+      * Optimerzer
+      * Learning rate
+      * Loss function
+      * Metric
+      * Number of epochs